Guilospanck/nes-emulator-rust/docs/journey/part1.md

 The addresses reserved for the stack are the ones from `$0100` to `$01FF`.

-> One thing to notice is that the stack in the 6502 starts from up addresses to down ones.
+> One thing to notice is that the stack in the 6502 starts from top addresses to down ones.
 For example, if we have two values to be inserted into the stack, the first one will be inserted at the address `$01FF` and the second one at `$01FE`.
 After these instructions, the Stack Pointer will have the value `$FD` indicating that the next free address in the stack is the `$01FD`.

 ### Flags
 The flags are nothing more than 1-bit values that tells us the current state of the operations happening in the CPU.
 These are them: